edoburu/django-private-storage/README.rst

 Django uses such feature when the WSGI server provides ``wsgi.file_handler`` support.

-In some situations, this effect is nullified, for example by by a local HTTP server sitting in front of the WSGI container.
+In some situations, this effect is nullified, for example by a local HTTP server sitting in front of the WSGI container.
 A typical case would be  running Gunicorn behind an Nginx or Apache webserver.

 For such situation, the native support of the